 Georgia Transmission has also entered into a transmission service agreement with Oglethorpe to provide network service to Oglethorpe's headquarters and certain generating facilities.
 This agreement is substantially similar to the other MTSAs except Oglethorpe, unlike the Member Systems, is not obligated to cover any revenue shortfall resulting from a payment default by a Member System or any other transmission customer.

 Oglethorpe also makes point-to-point purchases from Georgia Transmission under this arrangement.

-The member contributors that are or have been greater than 10% of Georgia Transmission's total operating revenue as well as their contribution percentages for the last three years are listed in the upper table on the right.
-Revenues from non-members accounted for 0.9%, 0.9% and 0.7% of Georgia Transmission's total operating revenues for 2017, 2016, and 2015, respectively.
+Members with contributions that are greater than or equal to 10% of our total operating revenue as well as their contribution percentages for the last three years are listed in the table on the right.
+Revenues from non-members accounted for 0.9% of our total operating revenues for all years: 2018, 2017, and 2016.